epics-extensions/EPNix/docs/index.md

 EPNix logo
 :::

-## Introduction
+EPNix

-EPNix (pronunciation: like you are high on mushrooms) packages EPICS-related software using the [Nix] package manager.
+(pronunciation: as if you are high on mushrooms) enables you to build, package, deploy IOCs and other EPICS-related software by using the [Nix] package manager.

-It’s made of three parts:

-- the EPICS IOC framework
-- other EPICS-related packages
-- NixOS modules
+Before getting started,
+make sure to follow the {doc}`pre-requisites`.

+## Features

+### EPICS IOCs

-The EPICS IOC framework lets you package, deploy, and test EPICS IOCs using the Nix package manager, which provides several benefits.
+The EPNix IOC framework enables you to you package, deploy, and test EPICS IOCs.

-For more information, see the {doc}`EPICS IOCs introduction <ioc/index>`.
+To get started,
+read the {doc}`IOC tutorials <ioc/tutorials/index>`.

+### Other packages

-EPNix also packages other EPICS-related tools, like procServ, Phoebus, etc.
+EPNix also packages other EPICS-related tools, such as procServ, or Phoebus.
-You can build them using Nix, and in the future download them pre-compiled, while having a strong guarantee that they will work as-is.
+You can build them by using Nix on any Linux distribution.

 For a list of all supported EPICS-related packages, see the {doc}`pkgs/packages`.

+### NixOS services

-EPNix also provides NixOS modules, which are instructions on how to configure various EPICS-related services on NixOS machines (for example the Phoebus alarm server).
+EPNix also provides NixOS modules, which are instructions on how to configure various EPICS-related services on NixOS machines, such as Archiver Appliance.

-EPNix strives to have integration tests for each of those modules.
+To get started,
-For more information, see the {doc}`NixOS services introduction <nixos-services/index>`.
+read the {doc}`NixOS services tutorials <nixos-services/tutorials/index>`

-### Packaging policy

-As EPNix provides a package repository, packaging for example `epics-base`, `asyn`, `StreamDevice`, `procServ`, `phoebus`, etc., it needs to have a packaging policy.

-In its package repository, EPNix officially supports the latest upstream version.

-However, since EPNix is a git repository, you will be able, through Nix, to use a fixed version of EPNix, without being forced to upgrade your dependencies.

-% TODO: link to an explanation, from the IOC side, and from the NixOS side

-#### The epics-base package

-The epics-base package has no significant modification compared to the upstream version on [GitHub].
-One goal of EPNix is to keep those modifications to a minimum, and upstream what’s possible.

-### Release branches
+## Release branches

 EPNix has a `master` branch,
 which is considered unstable,